gstlearn/gstlearn/r/README.md

 * Some classes of the *gstlearn* C++ library have been extended in R:
   * `[]` operator permits to access content in a `Db` and a `DbGrid` in the same way as R an `dataframe`. (e.g. `mygrid["var1"]`, `mygrid[10,10]`).
   * But remind that a `Db` object is not a `data.frame` and `names(mygrid)` is not possible.
 To display all variable names of a `Db` instance, you need to use `mygrid$getAllNames()`.
-  * Almost all classes are 'Stringable', that means that you can type the object name in the R console prompt and hit 'Enter' to obtain a detailed description of the object content.
+  * Almost all classes are 'stringable' (those which inherit from `AStringable`), that means that you can type the object name in the R console prompt and hit 'Enter' key to obtain a detailed description of the object content.
+The same output text is obtained using the `display` method (e.g. `mygrid$display()`)
   * Some classes have an additional R method named `toTL` (i.e. 'to Target Language') that permits to convert an object into the corresponding type.
 For example, the instruction `df = mygrid$toTL()` permits to create an R `data.frame` from a `Db` object.
 In that case, the newly created `data.frame` will contain all variables from the Db (but locators and grid parameters (for DbGrid) are lost)

 ### RGeostats to gstlearn